data-miner00/notes/content/javascript/logging-with-console.md

 ![Sample colorful logs in console](/images/console/gradient.png)

 To provide multiple different stylings for one single log can be achieved by specifying more `%c` characters.
 They are essentially indicating **where** does the style would start from.
-If the intepreter encounters a second `%c` in one single log, the first applied style will **stop** there and begin to style the following with the second styles string provided.
+If the interpreter encounters a second `%c` in one single log, the first applied style will **stop** there and begin to style the following with the second styles string provided.

 The following example will demonstrate what was discussed above.